SuhwanChung/suhwanchung.github.io/pages/about.md

 tags: [Page]
 ---

+ {% include aligner.html images="aboutMe.jpeg"%}

 Howdy!
-I'm Suhwan.
-Welcome to my blog, and thanks for stopping by.
+I'm Suhwan, and I’m thrilled you’re here.
+Welcome to my blog!

-{% include aligner.html images="aboutMe.png"%}

-My life, both personally and professionally, revolves around three key aspects—what I like to call my “triangular” approach.
-You’ll notice this theme reflected in my website's logo.
+So, who am I?
+Well, I like to say my life revolves around a “triangular” approach, both personally and professionally.
+Yep, triangles—three strong points that define who I am.
+You’ll even see this theme reflected in my website's logo.

-From a skills standpoint, I’ve spent the past eight years driving change through :one: AI and machine learning at large organizations.
-My focus has been to help teams—and sometimes entire companies—achieve greater operational efficiency by leveraging AI/ML.

-The second aspect of my triangle is :two: quantit trading.
-In my current role at UBS, I’m involved in non-financial risk modeling.
-This year, I’ve extended my interest into :two: quant modeling (mostly HFT) and experimented own investment strategy in my free time.

-Finally, there’s my passion for :three: investment.
-These three elements—AI/ML, quant modeling, and investment—shape my unique approach, and you will see my views, working projects in this website.
+First, there's my expertise in AI and machine learning.
+Over the past eight years, I’ve been working with maachine learning at large organizations.
+My mission?
+To help teams—and sometimes whole companies—transform and transform operations through predictive solutions.

+Second, there’s my dive into quantitative trading.
+At UBS, I work in non-financial risk modeling, and I’ve recently started to explore quant modeling, especially high-frequency trading.
+In my free time, I experiment with investment strategies.

+And third, my love for investment rounds out the triangle.
+AI/ML, quant modeling, and investing are the pillars of my work, and you’ll find insights, projects, and stories about them as you explore my site.

-Academically, my journey also follows a triangular path.
-I earned a :one:Bachelor’s in Business from Dankook University, :two: a Master’s in Data Science from the National University of Singapore, and a :three: PhD in machine learning from Nanyang Technological University.
+My academic path also fits the triangular theme.
+I earned a Bachelor’s in Business from Dankook University, followed by a Master’s in Data Science from the National University of Singapore, and then a PhD in Machine Learning from Nanyang Technological University.
+Three schools, three degrees (although leaving PhD without completing disseration), and my commitment to learning.

-Personally, I’m head over heels for my little family: :one: my incredible wife, :two: our sweet daughter, :three: our brave son.
-They're my biggest supporters and constant source of inspiration in everything I do.
+On the personal side, I’m all about my family.
+My incredible wife, our smart daughter, and our handsome son keep life fulfilling.
+They’re my biggest supporters and constant sources of inspiration.

+Dive in, explore, and I hope you enjoy getting a glimpse into the projects and passions that drive me.